OrlandoScienceCenter/Automation_MQTT_Combined_Device_Control/README.md

 And that's it.
 Set what device type you want to control via the global variables in the main sketch file and configure a delay time on startup.

-Commands you can send to devices are: powerOff, powerOn, getStatus, startOTA, resetESP
+Commands you can send to devices are: powerOff, powerOn, getStatus, startOTA, powerReset, resetESP

 Most of these should be self-explanatory, getStatus returns 1 if on, 0 if the device is off.

 startOTA sets up the ESP to be programmable OTA for five minutes.
 Note that if you start OTA but don't program it within the 5 minute timeout, the hostname will persist in your ports menu in the arduino IDE until you reset the ESP.
 This is good for keeping clutter in your ports menu down.

+powerReset power-cycles the exhibit, leaving it off for whatever startup delay time was specified in the main arduino sketch